kyratrades/kyratrades.github.io/docs/videos/plays.md

 NOTES
 : Very clear and lots of closeups, one or two coverups and some wandering.
 A-

+## Metamorphoses

+#### Metamorphoses - Broadway - April 10, 2002
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Anjali Bhimani (Myrrha), Raymond Fox (Midas), Kyle Hall (Hermes), Doug Hara (Phaeton), Felicity Jones (Aphrodite), Chris Kipiniak (Erysichthon), Louise Lamson (Alycon), Erik Lochtefeld (Orpheus), Mariann Mayberry (Eurydice), Lisa Tejero (Therapist)

+NOTES
+: A fantastic show captured pretty well.
+There's a head that occasionally gets in the way, and there is a lot of noise from moving the camera, but you still get everything from the show.
+What a brilliant production!
+B+

 ## Much Ado About Nothing

 #### Much Ado About Nothing - Wyndham\'s Theatre, West End - September, 2011